 How does an actor play and breathe life into his role?
 Or a director give life to the ideas in the play?
 How do you interpret a plain script into a stunning visual performance?
-If you’d like to learn how to do all of the above and more, A Level Drama & Theatre is for you.
+If you’d like to learn how to do all of this and more, A Level Drama & Theatre is for you.
 You will be shown the wonderful diversity in theatre and will learn to analyse, interpret and create imaginative, stylish and effective theatre.
 You will explore both the practical and theoretical aspects of Drama, including dramatic performance, exploration of theatre text in context, and analysis of live theatre.

-- BA (Hons) Drama and Diploma in Directing
+- BA (Hons) Drama from Loughborough University

 - Diploma in Directing from The Drama Studio, London

 - Teacher and examiner for Edexcel for over 20 years